rinktel-git/bsam-chatbot/README.md

 Navigate to `localhost:4200` in any browser to view the site.

-## Chatbot Service as Lambda Function
+## Part 2.
+Chatbot Backend Service as AWS Lambda Function
 The API part of the project contains lambda function code and supporting resources:

 * `src/main `- A Java function.